minosg/picrypt/README.md

 -Define guard serve two purposes.
-First the code does not break if you modify or ommit parameters, and most importantly because it modifies the codespace, it would be hard to produce a patcher that would work on every device using this software.
+First the code does not break if you modify or ommit parameters, and most importantly because it modifies the codespace, it would be harder to produce a patcher that would work on every device using this software.

 * Why the added complexity with the user salt?